AnthonyFermin/Chip-Chop/projectproposal.md

  -DELIVERY: chefs can decide whether they want to deliver and/or allow pick-upusers can filter through one, other, no preference

 ##### Bonus Features
 -integrate FB login upon account creation to verify users are real and also traceable to a certain extent
 - Credit Card Payments
 - Bluetooth connection when order is close by
 - Shake phone for random suggestion
 - Responsive UI (For time of day, Hunger Level, etc)
+- Create a website

 ## Execution
 Please describe how you will build this app.
 Include: